sm1lexops/terraform-beginner-bootcamp-2023/journal/week1.md

 j
 Terraform evaluates variables in this order.
 If a variable is defined or assigned at a higher-precedence level, it will override any values set at a lower-precedence level.

-For example, if you define a variable with a default value in your .tf configuration file and then provide a different value for that variable in a .tfvars file, the value from the .tfvars file takes precedence when you run terraform apply.
+For example, if you defined a variable with a default value in your .tf configuration file and then provide a different value for that variable in a .tfvars file, the value from the .tfvars file takes precedence when you run terraform apply.

 ### Import